symfony/symfony-docs/serializer/encoders.rst

     Sets the root node name.
 ``as_collection`` (default: ``false``)
     Always returns results as a collection, even if only one line is decoded.
+``force_collection`` (default: ``[]``)
+    A list of tag names that are always decoded as a collection, even when they hold a single child.
+Without this option, the shape of the decoded data depends on the number of children found in the document.

+    .. versionadded:: 8.2

+        The ``force_collection`` option was introduced in Symfony 8.2.
 ``decoder_ignored_node_types`` (default: ``[\XML_PI_NODE, \XML_COMMENT_NODE]``)
     Array of node types (`DOM XML_* constants`_) to be ignored while decoding.
 ``encoder_ignored_node_types`` (default: ``[]``)